-At Christmastime we can be guaranteed to see Alice in Wonderland-like painted bushes of Christmas Camellias.
+At Christmastime we can be guaranteed to see Alice in Wonderland-like painted bushes of “Yuletide” or as the locals call them, Christmas Camellias.
 They are probably the only blooming plant you’ll see in December besides the tropical (indoor) poinsettia.

 Christmas Camellia via Alex Zorach